-With the global climate crisis continuing to spiral out of control,
+With the global climate crisis spiraling out of control,

-the time for tough conversations about what it will really take to
+it's time for tough conversations about what it will

-create a healthy future for humanity is here.
+really take to create a healthy future for humanity.

 People around the world recognize the dire threat posed by climate change.
 Governments, businesses, and individuals are making commitments to shift to renewable energy sources, trim consumption, and otherwise reduce their carbon footprints.
 But what if these steps are woefully inadequate to ensure the future health—or even the survival—of the human race?
 What if the most popular goal being pursued by today's climate activists—net zero carbon emissions—is actually a recipe for human disaster?